Hainanese Chicken Rice: The 10 Best Chicken Rice Spots in Singapore 2025

 Wee Nam Kee: Novena’s Comfort Restaurant

 Wee Nam Kee at United Square serves a restaurant-style version complete with both steamed chicken and roasted chicken options, spring onions, and coriander leaf garnish.
-Their rice is extra fluffy, thanks to the careful use of chicken stock and a rice cooker.
+Their rice is extra fluffy, thanks to the careful use of chicken stock and a rice cooker, and the rice grains remain distinct and aromatic.
 Here, you’ll also find homemade chicken soup and a small bowl of peanut oil-based dipping sauce for extra pleasure.
-The air-conditioned restaurant is popular among locals and tourists alike.
+The air-conditioned restaurant is popular among locals and tourists alike for its generous portions and consistent quality.

 Delicious Boneless Chicken Rice: Katong Delight